-If you are eligible to receive a student allowance your payments will start from either the date your allowance is approved or from the second week of your course (whichever comes later).
+- If you are eligible to receive a Student Allowance your payments will start from either the date your allowance is approved or from the second week of your course (whichever comes later).

-You won’t be able to receive a benefit from Work and Income while receiving a Student Allowance.
+- You won’t be able to receive a benefit from Work and Income while receiving a Student Allowance.

-How do you apply for a student allowance?
+How do you apply for a Student Allowance?

-The fastest and easiest way to apply is online at www.studylink.govt.nz
+- The fastest and easiest way to apply is online at www.studylink.govt.nz

-- If you apply late (i.e. after your course has already started or after you become eligible) your payments may not be backdated so you risk losing out on money.
+- If you apply late (i.e. after your course has already started, or after you become eligible) your payments may not be backdated so you risk losing out on free money.